Key Concepts

 • Funding goals like a vacation home or wedding

-• Creating an inheritance or other legacy fund, generally accepted time horizons are:
+• When creating an inheritance or other legacy fund, generally accepted time horizons are:

 • 3 to 5 years - Short Term

-Assessing your risk tolerance generally involves completing a risk tolerance questionnaire.
-There are many factors that are examined when assessing an investor's risk tolerance.
+Assessing your risk tolerance (Risk Profile) generally involves completing a risk tolerance questionnaire.
+Many factors are examined when assessing your risk tolerance.
 These may include:

 Step 3: Identify Target Asset Allocation Model for Implementation